Stop! Your Lease Extension in Amesbury Could Be FREE

 If you are facing a significant premium because your lease in Amesbury has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Amesbury lease extension
+Main reasons to commence your Amesbury lease extension

-An extended lease has roughly the same value as a freehold
+An extended lease is almost the same value as a freehold

-Lenders will not loan monies on a short lease
+Lenders may decide not to issue a mortgage on a short lease

 Lender Requirement